 Fall and Spring (3,3) Schechter.
+(Not offered 2007-2008)

 An intensive survey of Europe in transition.
 First semester: 1648-1789, absolutism, enlightenment, enlightened despotism.
 Second semester: 1789-1870, revolution, industrialization and the emergence of the modern state.
 This course satisfies the department's computing requirement.